My Tender Matador (film): Production

-For many years, the idea of adapting to the cinema the novel by the Chilean artist Pedro Lemebel was being handled.
+For many years, the idea for a film adaptation of the novel by the Chilean artist Pedro Lemebel was being handled.
 Director Rodrigo Sepúlveda and Lemebel himself were strongly involved.
-There were many reasons that postponed the project, lack of funding, disagreements between parts, copyrights for the cinematographic work, the authorship of the script, etc. There was much speculation about the problems among everyone involved in something that the producer once called his "most ambitious project to date."
+There were many reasons that postponed the project, including lack of funding, disagreements between parts, film rights, authorship of the script, etc. There was much speculation about the problems among everyone involved in what the producer once called his "most ambitious project to date."
 Complications reached a very high point after Lemebel's death in 2015.

 In 2019, it was announced that after signing a pre-agreement, the filming would begin with director Rodrigo Sepúlveda and a cast headed by the Chilean actor Alfredo Castro (according to Lemebel's own wishes).
 At the same time it was reported that two musicians and songwriters from Argentina and Chile would take care of the music, the incidental music would be in charge of Pedro Aznar and the arrangement and selection of songs (a fundamental part of the entire work) would be handled by Manuel García.

 Subsequently, Leonardo Ortizgris and Julieta Zylberberg joined the cast, which is completed by Sergio Hernández, Luis Gnecco and Amparo Noguera.

 The producers sought to release the film as part of the 2020 Berlin International Film Festival.
 Ultimately, the film premiered as part of the 2020 Venice Days.